hongyingaliu/CPSC-334-Creative-Embedded-Systems/README.md

 ## Module 2: Task1 is located in folder "interactive devices"

-## Modeule 3: Installation Art is located in folder "installation art"
+## Module 3: Installation Art is located in folder "installation art"

+## Module 4: Kinetic Sculpture is located in folder "Kinetic Sculpture"